-The SERS Board approves changes to the premium subsidies available to service retirees, survivor benefit recipients, disability retirees, and spouses/dependents who are eligible for health care benefits.
+The SERS Board approves changes to the premium subsidies available to service retirees, disability retirees, and spouses who are eligible for health care benefits.
+For these individuals to receive a premium subsidy, the member must have been eligible for the employer's health care plan at the time of retirement or separation from service, and must have 20 or more years of service (25 years for a spouse).

 Although most spousal and dependent premiums increase in January 2008, premiums for retirees with Medicare decrease.